clyze/build-tools/gradle-plugin/README.md

 * String _password_: the password to use to authenticate to the server.

-* String _project_: the project id to post bundles and analyses to, in the form "userName/projectName".
+* String _project_: the project id to post builds and analyses to, in the form "userName/projectName".
 E.g., for testing, it is convenient to use the ```"$clue_user/scrap"``` as the value of this option.

 * String _orgName_: organization name of the artifact to post.